 Employment-related expenses include household services and expenses for care of the qualifying individual.
 The cost of a daytime summer camp should qualify if all other requirements are met.
 However, if the child or dependent stays overnight at the camp, the expenses would not qualify for the credit.
 Expenses for nursery school, preschool, or other similar programs may be employment-related expenses.
 While the expense of an elementary school does not qualify, the expense for before- or after- school care may qualify.
+For 2023, credits are allowed for \$3,000 of expenses for one dependent's care, and \$6,000 for two or more.

-In addition to the enhanced benefits of the child tax credit, the ARPA significantly increased the benefit of the child and dependent care credit but the increased benefits were only available for the 2021 year.
-For 2022, credits are allowed for \$3,000 of expenses for one dependent's care, and \$6,000 for two or more.
 The credit is 35 percent of the employment-related expenses if AGI is \$15,000 or less.
 For taxpayers with AGI over \$15,000, the 35 percent is reduced by one percentage point for each \$2,000 of AGI (or fraction thereof) over \$15,000 but not below 20 percent.